bigbluebutton/bigbluebutton/README.md

 =============
 BigBlueButton is an open source virtual classroom designed to help teachers teach and learners learn.

 BigBlueButton supports real-time sharing of audio, video, slides (with whiteboard annotations), chat, and the screen.
 Instructors can engage remote students with polling, emojis, multi-user whiteboard, shared notes, and breakout rooms.
-During the session, BigBlueButton generates analytics that are visible in the
+During the session, BigBlueButton generates analytics that are visible to moderators in the Learning Analytics Dashboard.

 Presenters can record and playback content for later sharing with others.